Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-We assume that the firm is atomistic, so it ignores the effect of its choice on the aggregate wage $\aggW$.\footnote{\citet[Section II.A]{BHM2022} discuss how strategic interactions between firms in an oligopsonistic setting pose challenges to the identification of firm-level labor supply elasticities using the conventional approach that relies on firm-level demand shocks.
+We assume that the firm is atomistic, so it ignores its influence on the aggregate wage index $\aggW$. \footnote{\citet[Section II.A]{BHM2022} discuss how strategic interactions between firms in an oligopsonistic setting pose challenges to the identification of firm-level labor supply elasticities using the conventional approach that relies on firm-level demand shocks.
 They instead propose an alternative indirect inference approach for identification.
-Notably, the identification problem that we discuss in Section \ref{sec:m_framework_ident} is distinct and carries over in an oligopsonistic setting, but arises even in settings without such strategic interactions.} Additionally, given a wage floor $\W$, the firm faces a wage-setting constraint
+Notably, the identification problem that we discuss in Section \ref{sec:m_framework_ident} is distinct and carries over in an oligopsonistic setting, but arises even in settings without such strategic interactions.} Additionally, given a wage floor $\W>0$, the firm faces a wage-setting constraint

+where $\Upsilon_j(L_j)=\Phi_jf_j(L_j)/L_j$ is the average revenue product of labor, and the wage-setting constraint $g_j\left(\Upsilon_j,\W\right) \in [\W,\Upsilon_j]$ is weakly increasing in both arguments. \footnote{We note that $g_j\left(\Upsilon_j,\W\right) \in [\W,\Upsilon_j]$ is a natural restriction in this setting.
+A negotiated wage above the average product $\Upsilon_j$ would imply that the firm operates at a loss, whereas a wage below $\W$ would violate the institutional constraint.
+In this spirit, \citet{MoeneWallerstein1997} present a model of local bargaining where they impose that negotiated wage is at least as large as the market wage faced by the firm.}

+\paragraph{The unconstrained solution.} We first consider the stylized case when the wage-setting constraint does not bind.
+The profit-maximizing wage is given by $W_{j}^* = \mu \Phi_{j} f_j'(L_{j}^*)$, where $\Phi_{j} f_j'(L_{j}^*)$ is the equilibrium marginal revenue product of labor (MRPL) and $\mu = \eta / (\eta+1)$ is the markdown factor (or what \citealt{robinson1933economics} defined as the ``exploitation index'').
+For any wage, it is optimal to hire all workers supplying labor, i.e., $\psi^*=1$ and $L_{j}^* = H_{j}\left(W_{j}^*,\aggW;A_j\right)$.
+Panel (a) of Figure \ref{fig:model_solutions} shows the unconstrained equilibrium, relying on the inverse labor supply curve $W(H)$.
+The firm picks an employment level that equates the MRPL and the marginal cost of labor (MCL), and the wage is determined by the labor supply equation.

+\paragraph{Production technology.} It will be informative to discuss special cases for $f_j(\cdot)$ that will allow us to draw sharper comparative statics from the framework and compare with existing work.
+To do so, we rely on the output elasticity of labor $\alpha_j(L) \equiv L f'(L)/f(L)>0$.